 A person you hire through an agency is not your employee if the agency controls what work is done and how it is done.
 This control could include setting the fee, requiring regular reports, and providing rules of conduct and appearance.
 In this case you do not have to pay employment taxes on the amount you pay.
 But if you control what work is done and how it is done, the worker is your employee.
+If you possess the right to discharge a worker, that worker is generally considered to be your employee.
 If a worker is your employee, it does not matter that you hired the worker through an agency or from a list provided by an agency.